dart-lang/site-www/src/codelabs/null-safety.md

 -   If you're sure that an expression with a nullable type isn't null, use a postfix exclamation mark (`!`, or "bang operator") to make Dart treat it as non-nullable.
--   If you want to initalize a non-nullable variable to a non-null value before it’s used, use the `late` keyboard before the variable’s type.

 ### Example: The assertion operator (!)